c6o/docs/content/pubsub.md

 ### Schema management

-A customer's account's schemas can be managed using [Traxitt's hub](#) software.
+Customer schemas are be managed using [Traxitt's hub](#) software.
 Schemas can be created, viewed, updated and deleted.
-Caution should be taken when updating a schema as follows:
+Caution should be taken when updating or deleting a schema to ensure that there are no existing subscribers that depend on it.
-* When updating a schema, any existing subscribers to that schema based on $schema URI must be reevaluated and, if applicable, dropped.
-* When deleting a schemam, any existing subscribers to that schema based on $schema URI must be dropped.

 Schema URIs should follow the form: http://schamas.traxitt.com/customer-namespace/id# E.g.: https://schemas.traxitt.com/ibm.com/temperature/20190101#

 ### Security
-Security if obviously important to the consumer/subscriber side of things to ensure that the content is sent to legitimate consumers.
-However, it's also quite important to ensure that producers are allowed to publish content.
+Security is important to ensure that produces are permitted to publish data and messages are only sent to legitimate consumers.

 #### TLS/SSL